 Local communities, landowners, farmers and estate managers look after the 'living landscapes' of the North Pennines.
 These people have helped mould the landscape for centuries and this continues today.
 In addition many conservation organisations (eg the AONB Partnership, Natural England, the National Trust and the RSPB) work with landowners, farmers and others to look after and conserve the area's special qualities.
 In fact everyone, including visitors, who has an interest in the North Pennines has a responsibility to help care for the area.
 Conservation projects aimed at looking after the North Pennines are guided by the statutory AONB Management Plan.

-There are lots of projects and initiatives being run by a variety of organisations which are active within the North Pennines Area of Outstanding Natural Beauty (AONB) and European and Global Geopark.
+There are lots of projects and initiatives being run by a variety of organisations which are active within the North Pennines Area of Outstanding Natural Beauty (AONB) and UNESCO Global Geopark.

 Initiatives and issues

 Pages in this part of the website, in particular, highlight initiatives which are either led by, or financially supported by, the North Pennines AONB Partnership.